Skip to main content

 localhost, 127.0.0.1, ::1

-The IP address 127.0.0.1 (or "::1" for IPv6) is a reference to your computer's webserver.
-This is independent of the computer's OS; therefore, it works in the same way on Linux, Windows and Mac.
-The first part of this particular IP (127) refers to a loopback address.
-This means that you can run a network service (on your computer) without having the physical network interface.
+The IP address 127.0.0.1 (or “::1” for IPv6) points to your own computer’s webserver.
+This works the same way on Linux, Windows, and Mac.
+The first part (127) refers to a loopback address, meaning you can run a network service on your computer without needing a physical network interface.

 HTTP